xstola02/Digital-electronics-2/projects/Project-Altitude/README.md

 ### First session

 (For starters we created our project file (main file, makefile).)
-- At first we implemented library Nokia5110.h, we displayed static data.
+- At first we implemented library Nokia5110.h, we displayed static data. <br>

 We wrote:
 - function for BMP280 inicialisation with parameters which are reccomended for high resolution&precision
 - function for read data registers from BMP280 sensor (0xFA - 0xFC, 0xF7 - 0xF9)
-- composed registers based on LSB, MSB XLSB (pressure and temperature registers)
+- composed registers based on LSB, MSB, XLSB (pressure and temperature registers)

 ### Second session

-- we tried calculating pressure&temperature values as manufacturer reccomendet id their datasheet, it was a special equation that can't be made up, and we thought we could re-write it to our own function; later we found out that we needed to use calibration data (16-bit value) from calibration registers (8-bit)
+- we tried calculating pressure&temperature values as manufacturer reccomended in their datasheet, it was a special equation that can't be made up, and we thought we could re-write it to our own function; later we found out that we needed to use calibration data (16-bit value) from calibration registers (8-bit)
 - this cost us a lot of time (at least two sessions), we were trying to figure this out, but we didn't, so we ended up not updating data on GitHub

 ### Next session

-- implemented library for BMP280 sensor from [Jan Kasprzak](https://github.com/Yenya/avr-bmp280) and wew able to read pressure data though
+- implemented library for BMP280 sensor from [Jan Kasprzak](https://github.com/Yenya/avr-bmp280) to be able to read pressure data though
 ```
 bmp280_measure();
 ```